AdrianGundersen/Physics_projects/Project3/README.md

 ```bash
 include/parameters.hpp
 ```
-as needed.
-The parameters are well documented in the file.
+All paremeters are well documented in file.

 ### Compile